Skip to main content

 Navigate under Config > Scaling in the KOTS Admin Console, you will have access to the worker scaling options.

-For each worker, you can enable autoscaling by ticking the option Enable Horizontal Pod Autoscaling
+For each worker, you can enable autoscaling by ticking the option Enable Horizontal Pod Autoscaling, then you will be able to specify the minimum and the maximum replicas.
+Worker Autoscaling configuration

 Helm-based installation

-You can enable workers/apis autoscaling by setting the following Helm values (here, we enable HPA for both "worker" worker and "public-api" api):
+You can enable worker autoscaling by setting the following Helm values (here, we enable HPA for the "worker" worker):

 celeryWorkers: